shaaalaaam/MajorProject2023/README.md

 ## Video Demonstration

-Check out the video demonstration of our project to get a better understanding of how it works:
+Check out the video demonstration of our project to get a better understanding of how it works:(click on the picture)

 [![Video Demonstration](https://github.com/shaaalaaam/MajorProject2023/assets/73836150/50a70d4e-2d90-46f9-8572-976a618255ad)](https://drive.google.com/file/d/1KNG3WBS3XYytwQvxBjpDU-nLzBxXa-uk/view?usp=sharing)